datalakehouse/docs/docs/products/grafana/index.rst

     📖 :doc:`Reference <reference>`

-Integrates with your existing DLH tools
+Integrates with your existing datalakehouse tools
 ------------------------------------------

-Grafana is highly compatible with other DLH products.
-You can set up your other DLH services as data sources for Grafana, and monitor their health.
+Grafana is highly compatible with other datalakehouse products.
+You can set up your other datalakehouse services as data sources for Grafana, and monitor their health.

-Check out all the features on our `Grafana product page <https://DLH.io/grafana#full-feature-list>`_.
+Check out all the features on our `Grafana product page <https://datalakehouse.io/grafana#full-feature-list>`_.